Art about men and money: the female gaze

 The point of making art about men is not to objectify one gender, but to show how the simple act of looking in the other direction makes so many people uneasy, when it should be as pure a visual experience as any.

 My husband is my main model for all contemporary works (2014 onwards).
+His interest in bodybuilding aligns perfectly with my interest in the visual culture of the body.

 Art about money